Attlas

 Jeff Hartford, better known by his stage name Attlas (stylized as ATTLAS), is a Canadian DJ, electronic music producer and musician.
-Hartford is known for his progressive house and electronica releases on the electronic label mau5trap and has often appeared the label's We are Friends album series.
+Hartford is known for his progressive house and electronica releases on the electronic label mau5trap and has often appeared in the label's We are Friends album series.
 He has released three albums, five extended plays, and several other singles and has received two Juno Award nominations over the course of his career.
 He is also half of the group Sun Lo with Richard Walters.

 Early life

 Born in Toronto, Hartford grew up surrounded by a variety of musical influences, including New Orleans jazz, Beethoven, hip-hop, and hard rock.
 After moving to Detroit, he learned to play a piano that was left in the basement of his home and began composing his own music.
 Later, an interest in electronic music was fostered by listening to productions from Matt Lange, Deadmau5, and various artists from Warp Records.
 Before releasing his own music under the name Attlas, Hartford worked on film scores with composer Trevor Morris.